Busting Myths About the Confederacy

 The Confederate Battle Flag Is a Racist Symbol

-For more than 150 years, the Stars and Bars have been used to symbolize anti-black discrimination and violence, the Ku Klux Klan, Jim Crow, segregation, and resistance to desegregation.
+For more than 150 years, the Confederate Battle Flag has been used to symbolize anti-black discrimination and violence, the Ku Klux Klan, Jim Crow, segregation, and resistance to desegregation.
 There is really no debate that its re-adoption and use since 1948 has been an open statement of white supremacy and opposition to civil rights for African Americans.
 Non-racists should not display it.

 Ulysses S. Grant Was Not a Bad President